 The Director of the nursing program shall be kept informed of all discussions and plans, either through formal meetings or written correspondence.
 Final approval is required by the Director of Nursing before proceeding with plans.
 The total ceremony time should not exceed 90 minutes from start to finish.

 Music

 Music is played during processional and recessional.
-Music is selected by the class and is approved by faculty for professional/appropriate content for the occasion.
-SNA is responsible for submitting music to the venue, in a timely manner, in the format requested by the sound manager at the venue.
+Music is selected by the class and is approved by administration for professional/appropriate content for the occasion.

 Speakers